walsung/eks-cribl-demo/README.md

 }
 ```

-- Helm chart takes extremely long time to create, therefore needs to set 2 conditions to prevent creation timeout, and to delete the deployment when fail to create
+- Helm chart takes extremely long time to create, therefore needs to set two conditions to prevent creation timeout, and to delete the deployment when fail to create

 ```
 resource "helm_release" "logstream-leader" {
   (....snippet...)

-  timeout = 3600
+  timeout = 3600            # 1 hour = 3600 seconds
-  cleanup_on_fail = true
+  cleanup_on_fail = true    # to delete the deployment when fail to create

   (....snippet...)
 }